starbeamjs/starbeam/docs/DOM-ATTACHMENT-BOUNDARY.md

 Future code moves should be driven by adapter duplication or another concrete framework dialect, not by the existence of the old modifier package name.

+The next concrete dialect is Svelte.
+Svelte 5.29 added attachments, which are element-first functions with cleanup and reactive rerun semantics.
+They look like a strong fit for Starbeam's element-resource creator shape, but the value publication story still needs a code probe.

 ## What is stable